mjunaidismail/Exercises-Mini_Project-JavaScript-Functions/README.md

-# JavaScript Functions Practice & Mini Projects 🚀
+JAVASCRIPT FUNCTIONS AND CONDITIONAL STATEMENTS PRACTICE 🚀

-This repository contains my practice work and mini projects based on core JavaScript function concepts.
+This repository contains my practice work and mini projects based on core JavaScript fundamentals.

-I created these exercises to improve my understanding of how functions work in real programming scenarios.
+I created these exercises to improve my understanding of how **functions and conditional statements** work in real programming scenarios and how logic is built in code.

 The main focus of this repository is learning:

 * Functions
-* Arrow Functions
 * Parameters
 * Return Values
+* Conditional Statements (if / else)
-* Conditions
+* Logical Thinking
-* Logic Building
+* Problem Solving

 # 📚 Topics Covered